supabase/pg_replicate/README.md

 pg_replicate = { git = "https://github.com/supabase/pg_replicate", features = ["stdout"] }
 ```

-Each sink is behind a feature of the same name, so remember to enable the right feature.
+Each destination is behind a feature of the same name, so remember to enable the right feature.
 The git dependency is needed for now because `pg_replicate` is not yet published on crates.io.
 You'd also need to add a dependency to tokio:

 ```toml
 [dependencies]